About King of Wands

 My eyes are fixed on the western skies as I am always looking for accomplishment in my endeavors.
 As the King of Wands, I always have the final word and I emphasize my authority with passion, generosity and honesty.

 My appearance belies my aristocracy because my looks are quite average.
-Indeed, in regular dress I can blend in among the common people.
-I have reddish brown hair, a strong jaw, and I tend to be burley and ox'ish in my build.
+Indeed, in the regular dress, I can blend in among the common people.
+I have reddish-brown hair, a strong jaw, and I tend to be burly and ox’ish in my build.
 My eyes are my most telling feature.
 Changing from greenish to copper depending on my mood, my eyes are soulful and deep.
 They express my penchant for honesty and bright thought.

 Some symbols from the King of Wands:

-Signifying one of the four fixed signs of the zodiac, lion symbol meanings deal with strength, courage, royalty, and protection.
+Lion: Signifying one of the four fixed signs of the zodiac, lion symbol meanings deal with strength, courage, royalty, and protection.
 Much like lightning, the lion is viewed as both savior and destroyer in ancient cultural myth.
-The lion is a bit of a paradox - while standing as a symbol of spiritual valor it is also a symbol for the beastly needs of the flesh.
+The lion is a bit of a paradox – while standing as a symbol of spiritual valor it is also a symbol for the beastly needs of the flesh.
 When the lion roars at us in the cards we are encouraged to consider the level of our courage.
 Are we seated in faith or flesh?
 Are we protecting others or ourselves?
 Are we being strong or just stubborn?
-Get a wild look at other lions in the cards.
+Get more about symbolic lion meanings here.

-With symbol meanings of renewal, vision, enlightenment, and rebirth, the lizard makes its appearance on the male court cards in the suit of rods.
-The lizard (or salamander in some renditions) suns itself on these cards to signify the importance of vision in the midst of action.
+Lizard: With symbol meanings of renewal, vision, enlightenment, and rebirth, the lizard makes its appearance on the male court cards in the suit of rods.
+The lizard (or salamander in some renditions) suns itself on these cards to signify the importance of vision in the midst of the action.
 In fact, in ancient times (particularly in alchemical lore), it was believed that the lizard renewed its sight by looking into the sun.
-A symbol of demure perspective in the face of monumental physical force - the lizard is a tiny reminder that big results come from small, conscious efforts.
-See other lizards in the cards.
+A symbol of demure perspective in the face of monumental physical force – the lizard is a tiny reminder that big results come from small, conscious efforts.
+More about lizard meanings here.